kpvarma/introduction-to-ruby-on-rails/step-2-configure-application.md

   ...
 end

+# EXPLAIN about Gemfile
+# Add link to migrations page of railsguides

 rspec and shoulda will help us to do TDD and pry is a debugger

 These gems are hosted in rubygems.org (primarily).